Skip to main content

 This image shows an example of a Vertical conductors or electrodes terminated in an insulating barrier inside a metal box or enclosure configuration.

-The conductors extend downward from the top of a metal box or enclosure and terminate in an insulating barrier.
+The conductors extend from the top, left, or right of a metal box or enclosure and terminate in an insulating barrier.

 This configuration typically results in higher incident energy values than other configurations except for HCB.